niplav/site/tao_te_king.md

 [home](./index.md)
 -------------------

-*author: [Lao-tse](https://de.wikipedia.org/wiki/Laozi), created: -400-01-01, translator: Günther Debon, translated: 1979-01-01, transcriptor: niplav, transcribed: 2019-03-23, modified: 2019-04-08, language: german, status: in progress, importance: 4, confidence: transcription*
+*author: [Lao-tse](https://de.wikipedia.org/wiki/Laozi), created: -400-01-01, translator: [Günther Debon](https://de.wikipedia.org/wiki/G%C3%BCnther_Debon), translated: 1979-01-01, transcriptor: niplav, transcribed: 2019-03-23, modified: 2019-04-23, language: german, status: in progress, importance: 4, confidence: transcription*

 > __The Tao Tê King is one of the most translated texts in history.
 This
 > is a transcription of the german translation by Günther Debon from